 Target – A traditional supermarket that is known for its low-priced products.

 Trader Joe’s is an American grocery chain that has over 500 locations throughout America.

-They are a privately held company so their financials aren’t publicly available.
+It is a privately held company so its financials aren’t publicly available.

 The company has its own store label and it aims to offer people organic products at a fair price.